hpi-swa-teaching/Liquid/docs/Future_vision.md

 To help participants filling out polls, we thought about making icons for the different question types.
 By hovering over the items you would be able to read a small instruction on what to do and what  type of question you are answering.
 - ### Fixing mistakes/ adjusting polls while they are running
 - ### Publishing polls to the same audience after you already ran a poll with them.
+- ### Counter telling the host how many people have submitted answers
 - ### Additional Security
 Our security is still very rudimentary.